Wondering how many calories are in a banana? Well, it depends, but let’s look into it further.

 There are millions of Americans trying to do this at the moment, and they’re taking all kinds of different approaches to it.
 From choosing water over other beverage options to steering clear of certain sauces and dressings, they’ve made it their mission to avoid taking in too many calories each day.

-With this in mind, you might be asking yourself the question, “How many calories in a banana?”, if you enjoy eating bananas on a regular basis.
+With this in mind, you might be asking yourself the question, “How many calories are in a banana?”, if you enjoy eating bananas on a regular basis.
 It’s a valid concern for all the banana lovers out there.

 But the good news is that you don’t have to worry too much about taking in an excessive amount of calories when you eat bananas.
 According to the U.S. Department of Agriculture, there are only about 105 calories in a medium-sized banana.